Miguel Aceves Mejía

-Miguel Aceves Mejía (13 November 1915 – 6 November 2006) was a Mexican actor, composer and singer.
+Miguel Aceves Mejía (15 November 1915 – 6 November 2006) was a Mexican actor, composer and singer.

-Miguel Aceves Mejía, or "the God of Ranchera" as he was popularly known, was born in El Paso, Texas, and was registered in Ciudad Juárez in the state of Chihuahua.
+Miguel Aceves Mejía, or "the god of Ranchera" as he was popularly known, was born in El Paso, Texas, and was registered in Chihuahua City in the state of Chihuahua.
 He became a popular Mexican film star during its golden age and was widely regarded for his interpretations of various Mexican musical genres, particularly the ranchera.

 Originally part of a traveling theater company, Aceves began recording for the first time in 1938 with the trio Los Porteños.
 At the beginning of his career he interpreted mainly boleros, and Mexican Rancheras rhythms.
 During his career he recorded more than 1600 songs on 140 discs and starred in 64 films.

-He was one of the three greatest of all time with his dearly friends Pedro Infante and Jorge Negrete.
+He was considered one of the three greatest of all time with his close friends Pedro Infante and Jorge Negrete.
 He was the first Mexican folkloric singer to travel around the American continent with world tours, accompanied by the Mariachi Vargas of Tecatitlán.
 His fame took him in a tour to Spain where he filmed two movies with the great actress and singer La Faraona Lola Flores.